moderndatacompany/dataos.info/docs/resources/workflow.md

 dataos-ctl get runtime -w public -t workflow -n cnt-product-demo-01
 ```

-Alternatively, you can extract the workflow information from the output of the `get` command and pass it as a string to the runtime command.
+Alternatively, you can extract the Workflow information from the output of the `get` command and pass it as a string to the runtime command.
 Look for the relevant information (highlighted) in the `get` command output:

 ```shell
 dataos-ctl -t workflow -w public get